graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Alternates may include Collections, but not nullability.
 An Alternate must not reference itself, even recursively.

-An object Type reference may be an Internal Type, Simple Type, Type parameter, Dual Type or another object Type.
+An object Type reference may be an Internal Type, Simple Type, Type parameter or the same object Type as the reference.
 If a reference is an object Type it may have Type Arguments.
-Type arguments may be an Internal Type, Simple Type, Type parameter, Dual Type or the same object Type as the reference.
+Type arguments may be an Internal Type, Simple Type, Type parameter or the same object Type as the reference.
+Type arguments must be or extend the Constraint of their corresponding Type parameter, if specified.
+If a Type argument is an object Type it may NOT have Type Arguments.

 A object is defined with an optional Parent Type and one or more Fields.